 The bacteria overwinters in crop residues or on seeds in the soil.
 It is carried by the wind, water droplets, and insects and enters the plant through natural openings or mechanical injuries.
 The disease is promoted by warm and wet weather conditions with frequent showers and wet foliage.
 Optimal temperature for disease development is in the range of 30-33°C. Potash and phosphorous seem to play an important role in the management of this pathogen.

 Sorry, we don't know of any alternative treatment against Xanthomonas axonopodis .
 Please get in touch with us in case you know of something that might help to fight this disease.
 Looking forward hearing from you.

 Always consider an integrated approach with preventive measures together with biological treatment if available.
-Apply copper based fungicides at an early stage of the disease to ensure the desired effect.
+Apply copper based fungicides (for example copper oxychloride, 3g/l of water) at an early stage of the disease to ensure the desired effect.